Anika-vdh/anivan25530-pto2508-b-anikaSDF01-van-den-heever-/README.md

 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
 - 🤖 I love problem-solving and working on creative projects.
 - 🔥 Looking forward to building my first real-world application.
+- 📌 I am intersted in learning more about the design process of web applications

 ---